firestark/goalstark/README.md

 # Goalstark

-Goalstark is a todo application to showcase the **non mvc PHP7 framework: Firestark**.
+Goalstark is a goal application to showcase the **non mvc PHP7 framework: Firestark**.